 Chimney breasts and fireplaces

 Repair category:

-Notes: Not applicable.
+Notes: It is assumed that the fire within the lounge has been adequately maintained by a Gas Safe Engineer.

 Internal decorations

 Repair category:

-Notes: The property was found to be in fresh decorative order throughout.
+Notes: The property was found to be in fair decorative order throughout.